 Special, one-time performances also come up when major companies visit USC Kaufman.
 BFA students have performed with Hubbard Street II at the USC Fisher Museum of Art as part of Lita Albequerque’s 20/20: Accelerando installation.
 They have also performed Martha Graham’s work in a program with the Martha Graham Dance Company at Bovard Auditorium through USC Visions and Voices.

-USC Kaufman BFA students have had the opportunity to perform at the halftime show of select USC Trojan Football games.
+Aside from President Folt’s inauguration and the USC Village opening, USC Kaufman BFA students have had the opportunity to perform at the halftime show of select USC Trojan Football games.
 BFA students have also performed at the USC Trustee Conference.
 During this event, USC Trustees convene and enjoy the university’s artistic offerings, including excerpts of repertory the students have learned during their time at USC Kaufman.

-USC Kaufman periodically hosts a video stage.
+USC Kaufman periodically hosts a Video Stage.
 Faculty curators accept submissions from BFA students who have created work for the screen.
 Dance films are then screened in the Glorya Kaufman International Dance Center, and a Q&A with the audience takes place afterward.